zjin-lcf/HeCBench/README.md

 # oneAPI Direct Programming
 This repository contains a collection of data-parallel programs for evaluating oneAPI direct programming.
 Each program is written with CUDA, SYCL, and OpenMP target offloading.
-Intel<sup>®</sup> DPC++ Compatibility Tool (DPCT) can convert a CUDA program to a SYCL program in which memory management migration is implemented using the explicit and restricted Unified Shared Memory extension or the DPCT header files.
+Intel<sup>®</sup> DPC++ Compatibility Tool (DPCT) can convert a CUDA program to a SYCL program in which memory management migration is implemented using the explicit and restricted Unified Shared Memory extension (DPCT usm) or the DPCT header files (DPCT header) .

 # Experiments
 We compare the performance of the SYCL, DPCT-generated, and OpenMP implementations of each program.
 The performance results below were obtained with the [Intel OpenCL intercept layer](https://github.com/intel/opencl-intercept-layer). "total enqueue" indicates the total number of low-level OpenCL enqueue commands called by a SYCL program.
-These enqueue commands include clEnqueueNDRangeKernel, clEnqueueReadBuffer, and clEnqueueWriteBuffer.
-The host timing is the total elapsed time of executing OpenCL API functions on a host while the device timing is the total elapsed time of executing OpenCL API functions on a GPU.
+These enqueue commands include "clEnqueueNDRangeKernel", "clEnqueueReadBuffer", and "clEnqueueWriteBuffer".
+The host timing is the total elapsed time of executing OpenCL API functions on a CPU host while the device timing is the total elapsed time of executing OpenCL API functions on a GPU device.
 The Plugin Interface is OpenCL.

 ## Setup
 Software: Intel<sup>®</sup> oneAPI Beta08 Toolkit, Ubuntu 18.04